 Greg Lindberg’s Strikingly Candid Interview With Jay Feldman Goes Viral

-EINPresswire.com/ -- Entreprenur, philanthropist, and author Greg Lindberg recently took center stage on the Mentors Collective Podcast, engaging in a comprehensive dialogue with host Dr. Jay Feldman.
+TAMPA, Fla., April 29, 2024 (GLOBE NEWSWIRE) -- Entrepreneur, philanthropist, and author of 633 Days Inside, Greg Lindberg recently took center stage on the Mentors Collective Podcast, engaging in a comprehensive dialogue with host Dr. Jay Feldman.
 The 45-minute interview covered a spectrum of topics, ranging from business and leadership to overcoming adversity, achieving longevity, and prioritizing wellness.
 The interview has gone viral with over 50,000 views.

 Lindberg, a multifaceted individual, bared his soul during the candid conversation with Dr. Feldman.